Tryptophan synthase: Enzyme structure

+Subunits

-Subunits: Tryptophan synthase typically exists as an α-ββ-α complex.
+Tryptophan synthase typically exists as an α-ββ-α complex.
 The α and β subunits have molecular masses of 27 and 43 kDa respectively.
 The α subunit has a TIM barrel conformation.
 The β subunit has a fold type II conformation and a binding site adjacent to the active site for monovalent cations.
 Their assembly into a complex leads to structural changes in both subunits resulting in reciprocal activation.
 There are two main mechanisms for intersubunit communication.
 First, the COMM domain of the β-subunit and the α-loop2 of the α-subunit interact.
 Additionally, there are interactions between the αGly181 and βSer178 residues.
 The active sites are regulated allosterically and undergo transitions between open, inactive, and closed, active, states.

-Indole-3-glycerol binding site: See image 1.

-Indole and serine binding site: See image 1.